MtnViewJohn/DrawBoy/README.md

 **\-\-loomDevice**=*loom path*

 > The path to the serial port in the /dev directory.
-The loom path is required for DrawBoy to operate.
+The loom path is required for **drawboy** to operate.
 It can also be specified with the **DRAWBOY_LOOMDEVICE** environment variable.

 **\-\-shafts**=*shaft count*

 > Number of shafts supported by the loom.
-The shaft count is required for DrawBoy to operate.
+The shaft count is required for **drawboy** to operate.
 It can also be specified with the **DRAWBOY_SHAFTS** environment variable.
 Allowed values are 8, 12, 16, 24, 32, and 40.

 **\-\-dobbyType**=*dobby type*

 > Whether the loom is a positive dobby (+ or positive), or a negative dobby (\- or negative).
-The dobby type is required for DrawBoy to operate.
+The dobby type is required for **drawboy** to operate.
 It can also be specified with the **DRAWBOY_DOBBY** environment variable.
 Most AVL looms are positive dobbies, but the Workshop Dobby Loom (WDL) is a negative dobby.

 **\-\-ascii**